Skip to product information

 Buying from Martins Hi-Fi

-Martins Hi-Fi has been in Norwich since 1968, and the Linn range has been part of what we do for years.
-We are still family-run — Ted Martin's daughter Elizabeth runs the business today — and we stock only brands we have heard properly and stand behind.
+Martins Hi-Fi has been in Norwich since 1968.
+Elizabeth Gould runs the business today, and we stock only brands we have heard properly and stand behind.